iOffice/ioffice.github.io/api/endpoints/building.md

     [Building][]

 ### Edit a Building [PUT]
-To update a Building send JSON with updated value for one or more of the attributes.
+To update a Building send JSON with the Building's `ID` and updated value for one or more of the attributes.

++ Parameters
+    + id (string) ...
+ID of the Building

 + Request (application/json)

         {
+        	"id": 43,
             "address": {
                 "postalCode": "77019"
             }